BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Experiments

-\textbf{Mask Ratio} We set $\alpha$ between 0 and 1 to evaluate how the mask ratio affects the model's performance.
-The results show high R@K when $\alpha$ is near 0, as the model captures the main content of the image after aligning with CLIP, which accounts for a higher proportion of the VG dataset.
-As $\alpha$ increases, the model captures more diverse content, improving mR@K. However, when $\alpha$ nears 1, performance decreases due to insufficient feature distillation.
+We set the mask ratio $\alpha$ between 0 and 1 to evaluate its effect on model performance.
+A larger value of $\alpha$ indicates that the model has conducted more thorough feature distillation during training.
+In this case, the feature spaces of entities and predicates are aligned with CLIP features, but some detailed features that are not encoded by CLIP may be lost.
+Conversely, a smaller $\alpha$ means that the feature spaces of entities and predicates are more aligned with the dataset.
+The experimental results are presented in Tab.~\ref{tab:7}.
+The R@k is high when $\alpha$ is close to 0, as the model captures the main content of the image after aligning with the CLIP feature space, which accounts for a higher proportion of the VG dataset.
+As $\alpha$ increases, the model captures more diverse content, leading to improvements in mR@k.
+However, when $\alpha$ approaches 1, performance declines due to insufficient feature distillation.
+The experimental results show that the proposed model achieves the best performance when $\alpha$ is set to 0.5.